Eth189hunt/NickersonLANSurvey/deploy/README.md

 cd ~

-copy in project multiple ways ssh key deploy or copy files with scp
+copy in project multiple ways ssh key deploy or copy files with scp copy .env.example to lansurvy/.env and fill in the blanks(where manage.py is) django-admin shell from django.core.management.utils import get_random_secret_key
+get_random_secret_key()
+exit()

+copy this to SECRET_KEY in .env

 ## Create a virtual environment
 cd lansurvey